TheEucatastrophe/starwardodyssey/SRD/origins.md

 Most advanced civilisations end up building artificial life, hoping to use them to create a better life for themselves.
 These synths eventually have different ideas.

 ### Stress & Hits
 Synths cannot gain Stress or perform actions that would otherwise add Stress, such as pushing a character.
-For synths, 1 Supply can be used to remove 1 Hit.
+1 Supply can be used to remove 1 Hit, which takes 10 minutes.

 | 1d6 | What kind of synth were you? |
 |------|------|